DO YOU MAKE THESE 5 PPC MISTAKES?

 Within your campaign you can click under negative keywords in Google Ads for your ad group or campaign and they can be added.
 You can exclude at group level or through the entire campaign.
 By going into Google Analytics you’ll find more detailed information about keyword searches, go to Acquisition, Google Ads and Matched Search Queries.

 Query Match Type will show you which keyword phrases are working and ones which aren’t.
 They’re the ones which people are searching for and those which aren’t doing well at all.

 When you find the phrases which aren’t working, see if a negative keyword can be added to eliminate the keyword from your ad campaign, and without excluding terms

-Don’t send your PPC visitors directly to the contact page on your website where they’re forced to sign up for an email newsletter, this can really frustrate visitors and damage your chances of making a sale.
+Don’t send PPC visitors directly to the contact page on the website where they’re forced to sign up for an email newsletter, this can really frustrate visitors and damage your chances of making a sale.

 You may also find it is in contravention of PPC platform guidelines.
 Forcing your visitors to fill out a contact form in order to get something free goes against Google’s rules and could get you penalised.

 You must test your ads before running them, this is important in the same way as it’s important to test your website before it goes live.

 You can do this by creating multiple versions of your ad text for each one of your PPC ad groups.
 You can then examine them to see which lead to the most click throughs.
 You can also check for on-site conversions.
 You can usually find instructions on how to display your ad versions randomly in the PPC’s help section.